act-rules/act-rules.github.io/_rules/target-size-size-minimum-yb5y5l.md

   This rule checks that elements that can receive pointer events have a size of at least 24×24 pixels.
 accessibility_requirements:
   wcag21:2.5.5: # Target size (enhanced) (AAA)
     secondary: 'This success criterion is **related** to this rule.
-This is because the rule does not consider exceptions of the criterion; at the same time the success criterion requires has a larger size requirements.
+This is because the rule does not consider exceptions of the criterion; at the same time the success criterion has a larger size requirements.
 Some of the failed examples may satisfy this success criterion; some of the passed examples do not satisfy it.' wcag22:2.5.8: # Target Size (Minimum) (AA)
     secondary: 'This success criterion is **less strict** than this rule.
 This is because the rule does not consider exceptions of the criterion.
 Some of the failed examples may satisfy this success criterion.'
 input_aspects: